Anderson acceleration with approximate calculations: applications to scientific computing: Introduction

 AA requires solving a least-squares {problem} at each fixed-point iteration, and this can be computationally expensive for scientific applications that involve large-scale calculations, especially when such calculations are distributed on high-performance computing (HPC) platforms.
 To reduce the computational cost of AA, a recently proposed variant of AA called Alternating Anderson Richardson (AAR) \cite{banerjee_periodic_2016, AAJ, AAR} performs multiple fixed-point iterations between two consecutive Anderson mixing corrections.
-In particular, the number of fixed-point iterations between two consecutive Anderson mixing corrections can be arbitrarily set by the user.
+The number of fixed-point iterations between two consecutive Anderson mixing corrections can be arbitrarily set by the user.
 When the number is set to one, AAR reduces back to AA.
 Recent theoretical results have shown that AAR is more robust than the standard AA against stagnations \cite{lupo_pasini_convergence_2019}.
 However, even if performed intermittently, computing the Anderson mixing via least-squares can still be computationally expensive when the number of rows in the tall and skinny matrix that defines the left-hand side (LHS) of the least-squares problem is large.
 One possibility to reduce the computational cost is to perform approximate/inexact calculations in the AAR scheme.
 To avoid compromising the convergence of AAR, the computation accuracy reduction must be performed judiciously.
-For specific problems, the accuracy has been reduced by projecting the least-squares {problem} in the Anderson mixing computation onto an appropriate projection subspace, which results in computational savings without affecting the final convergence of the fixed-point scheme \cite{doi:10.1137/19M1290097, doi.org/10.1111/cgf.14081}.
-In these approaches, the accuracy reduction has been controlled by using physics information about the problem at hand to identify an effective projection subspace.
+For specific problems, the accuracy has been reduced by projecting the least-squares {problem} in the Anderson mixing computation onto an appropriate projection subspace, which results in computational savings without affecting the final convergence of the fixed-point scheme \cite{doi:10.1137/19M1290097, doi.org/10.1111/cgf.14081}. {In these works, the problem is formulated as a non-linear non-convex constrained optimization problem, which is recast into a fixed-point problem with a computationally inexpensive fixed-point operator based on the alternating direction method of multipliers (ADMM).} The accuracy reduction adopted to reduce the computational time to evaluate the original fixed-point operator has been controlled by using physics information about the problem at hand to identify an effective projection subspace.
 However, physics-driven guidelines are difficult (and often impossible) to determine because of the lack of structure in the fixed-point operator.
 In this situation, general guidelines (not necessarily physics driven) to judiciously reduce the accuracy in solving the least-squares problem are needed.